Bibilographische Zitation:

 Top

 As acting subjects, human individuals are indeed “indivisible” to the extent that they are incapable of turning their attention to completely different issues and events at the same time and of carrying out several complex actions simultaneously.
-Usually the focus is fixed on a single “main action”, which makes demands on the greater part of their brain-related capacities and alongside which, at best, rather low-key secondary activities that demand little attention can run in parallel.
+Consciousness is usually focused on a single main action which absorbs the main portion of physical, senso-motoric and mental capacities and beside which only minor (e. g. highly habitualized and routinized) secondary activities that demand little attention can be executed at the same moment.
+This has the dual effect that (a) individuals have to make permanently clear-cut decisions between disjunctive alternatives of experience and behaviour and (b) each increase in the number and diversity of their actions also increases the time required for execution.

 c) subordinating themselves to authoritative bodies (e.g. legislatures, courts, etc.), to which they delegate the right to formulate and validate normative standards on their behalf.

-“Institutionalization” means that the conflict,
+“Institutionalization” means that the conflict is

 Top